Clip joint: In the United Kingdom

 Police warning sign in Soho, 2008: "It will only cost you £5 to enter one of these premises.
 It may cost you £300 to leave!"

 A number of clip joints (or "near beer bars") still operate in London's Soho area, alongside legitimate strip bars.
 Since 2007, the London Local Authorities Act reclassified clip joints as sex establishments, meaning that they required licences, closing a loophole where these businesses did not need a licence to operate because they did not serve food or alcohol or provide entertainment.
 In 2009, two people were jailed for 36 and 14 months respectively after threatening an undercover police officer in a Soho clip joint.

 In Japan

-Bottakuri (rip-off) clubs have been a small but persistent problem in Japan, especially Tokyo's Kabukicho district.
-The complaints had surged tenfold in 2015 and police have begun crack-downs.
-In a mid-2015 sweep by the Tokyo Metropolitan Police, six hostess clubs were found to have charged as much as 2.6 Million yen (~US$26000) for one evening's visit by nine male customers.
+Bottakuri (ぼったくり, "rip-off") clubs have been a small but persistent problem in Japan, especially Tokyo's Kabukicho district.
+After complaints had surged tenfold in 2015, police began to crack down.
+In a mid-2015 sweep by the Tokyo Metropolitan Police, six hostess clubs were found to have charged as much as 2.6 million yen (about US$21,000, at the time) for one evening's visit by nine male customers.

-There have been some reports of bottakuri clubs operating in Akihabara under the guise of maid cafés rather than hostess bars.